SpellholdStudios/Saradas_Magic_for_BG2/README.md

 &#10173; Saradas Magic 2 aims to improve the tactical approach to the game as a magician, in the battles of the Forgotten Realms, creating dozens of new devastating combinations.
 This is possible with the new exclusive class skills.
 You certainly felt that one increased slot capacity for spell level was not a very high reward for being a specialist mage.
 So, I introduced those epic level spells that can be acquired after you finish the Underdark portion of the game.
 Saradas will teach you the skill related to your mage class (All are available for pure, multi-classed, and dual-classed mages).
 All this is possible thanks to the epic level spells, available for each school of specialization, and taught by Saradas:
-- Ego's Frailty (Alteration)</li>
+- Ego's Frailty (Alteration)
-- Impenetrable Defense (Abjuration)</li>
+- Impenetrable Defense (Abjuration)
-- Foreseeing the future (Divination)</li>
+- Foreseeing the future (Divination)
-- Dragonborn (Dragon Disciple)</li>
+- Dragonborn (Dragon Disciple)
-- Absolute abnegation (Enchantment)</li>
+- Absolute abnegation (Enchantment)
-- Summon Devil of Baator (Evocation)</li>
+- Summon Devil of Baator (Evocation)
-- Knowledge of the Scholar (Generalist)</li>
+- Knowledge of the Scholar (Generalist)
-- Legion of shadows (Illusion)</li>
+- Legion of shadows (Illusion)
-- Deathly Hallows (Necromancy)</li>
+- Deathly Hallows (Necromancy)
-- Shroud of wild magic (Wild magic)</li>
+- Shroud of wild magic (Wild magic)
-- Spiritual Explosion (Invocation)</li>
+- Spiritual Explosion (Invocation)

 With Saradas Magic 2 the possibilities are infinite.
 You can:
-- Teleport behind an opponent and turn it into a pathetic zombie.</li>
+- Teleport behind an opponent and turn it into a pathetic zombie.
-- Summon a demon prince to tear your enemies apart.</li>
+- Summon a demon prince to tear your enemies apart.
-- Turn yourself into a fearsome Lich and drain the life out of your rivals up to send them into the Abyss.</li>
+- Turn yourself into a fearsome Lich and drain the life out of your rivals up to send them into the Abyss.
-- Crush the will of your enemies and then finish them off with a burst of spiritual energy.</li>
+- Crush the will of your enemies and then finish them off with a burst of spiritual energy.
-- Get the appearance of a dragon and lay waste wherever you go!</li>
+- Get the appearance of a dragon and lay waste wherever you go!
-- Turn the most dangerous of wizards to a meek kitten by stealing his spells or wrapping him in a burst of wild magic.</li>
+- Turn the most dangerous of wizards to a meek kitten by stealing his spells or wrapping him in a burst of wild magic.
 - ...

 ##